The Program

 The hiring process for the United States federal government adheres to many rules and regulations that attempt to determine a candidate’s quality.
 The PMF program allows recent graduates to compete for jobs against other people of their relative age and experience.
 It also provides management training, rotations through different agencies, and competitive entry-level salaries.

 While the PMF program is an excellent opportunity to start a career in public service and sets someone up for quick advancement, the application process is also extremely competitive.
 Even if you are one of the few hundred Finalists named out of the thousands of applicants, you are not guaranteed a job placement.
-OPM cites that only 60% of finalists ultimately secure a job.
+OPM cites that only about 60% of Finalists ultimately secure a job.

-With this in mind, it is smart for even the most qualified applicant to apply for other opportunities as well.
+Kaleigh QuoteWith this in mind, it is smart for even the most qualified applicant to apply for other opportunities as well.
 Luckily, the PMF is not the only entry point into the federal government.
 It would be wise to apply to the Recent Graduates Pathway program, and other positions as they are posted on USAJOBS, especially GS-9 and GS-11 jobs.

 The PMF program is a two-year commitment, during which participants are paid a full salary and benefits at the GS-9, GS-11, or GS-12 levels, and in some cases, may go as high as GS-13 (up to $70,000 per year).

-• Passed an annual review
+• Pass the annual review

-Process and Schedule
+Process and Eligibility

 New program regulations that went into effect on July 10, 2012, under the Pathways Program strive to make it easier for students and recent graduates to find job opportunities and to get experience working in the Federal Government.
 The PMF Program falls under the Pathways banner and allows graduates to apply to the program in their final year of study, as well as for two years following their completion of their studies.